-She is the latest addition to the museum’s collection and will be available for education programs, chartered cruises, and community events.
+She is the latest addition to the museum’s collection and is available for education programs, chartered cruises, and community events.

 About the Wilma Lee